Whyzanet/WhyzaGC/README.md

 https://github.com/Whyzanet/WhyzaGC

 At the top of the sketch are the variables that will need changing for your specific environment.
-Register with radmon.org first so you have all your required credentials.
+Register with radmon.org first so you have your required credentials.

 Upload the sketch and see if there are any missing libraries you need to fix..